stevehook/lotus-todo/README.md

 To get this working we use the [grunt-connect-proxy plugin](https://github.com/drewzboto/grunt-connect-proxy).
-This configures the connect server to forward all requests to `/api` to the lotusrb server.
+This configures the connect server to forward all requests to `/api` to the hanami server.

 ##Deploying to a production server

 The application can be easily deployed to Heroku using the Ruby buildpack that Heroku automatically picks up.
-However you need to build the static assets (HTML/CSS/JS) before deployment so that they can be picked up from the lotusrb server running on the production server.
+However you need to build the static assets (HTML/CSS/JS) before deployment so that they can be picked up from the hanami server running on the production server.
 (The alternative would be to configure multiple buildpacks (Node.js as well as the Ruby one so that you could install and build using Grunt as part of the deployment).